gayathri-ms/guest-room-management/README.md

 We are 2nd year CSE students in IIIT Bhubaneswar.

-The project intends to provide a solution to implement the IIIT Guest House Management System, using a database and a web page to interact with the database.
+The project intends to provide a solution to implement the IIIT Guest House Management System, using a database and web pages to interact with the database.

 ### SOFTWARE USED
 1. PostgresSQl 10.15